ipfs-shipyard/ipfs-cohost/README.md

 # ipfs-cohost 🌐✨🤝

-A CLI to co-host websites published to IPFS.
+A CLI to co-host websites published to [IPFS].

+If your domain has a [DNSlink] to a CID, then `ipfs-cohost` will let others pin it to their IPFS node.

 ## Usage